Genusbiz/docs/developers/how-to/merge-data-to-a-document/merge-data-to-a-microsoft-word-document.md

 *   The user must have **Modify** permissions to your merge task.
 See [Security and Privacy](../../defining-an-app-model/security/index.md) for more information.
 *   In your task setup, on the **General** tab, select the **Enable Modify by Users without Version Deployment** check box.

-The end user may modify the task from the Actions Pane, or from the Directory.
+The end user may modify the task from the Actions Pane, or from Genus Studio.
 See [Modify Merging of Reports](../../../users/navigate-view-modify-and-control/running-actions/modify-merging-of-reports.md) for more information.